Students are eligible to go through the committee process if they are:

 What is the role of the Committee in supporting students through the application process?

-Our Health Professions Committee is compromised of approximately 2 staff and 8 faculty, representing a variety of different disciplines.
+Our health professions committee is typically compromised of approximately 2 staff and 8 faculty, representing a variety of different disciplines.
 Each student interviews with 3 committee members (one staff, two faculty).
 Prior to those interviews, committee members have access to the student’s unofficial transcripts(s), their biological report, and any letters of recommendation that have been submitted.
 Interviewers each provide their rating and overall review of each candidate they met with.
 The full Committee then evaluates the materials and decides on the appropriate level of recommendation for each potential applicant.
 The final letters are written by the Director of Health Professions on behalf of the Committee and incorporate tone and content from the other reviewers.

 What are the Committee ratings?

-Candidates being supported by the Committee are ranked as ‘Superior,’ ‘Excellent,’ ‘Very Good,’ or ‘Good‘
+Candidates being supported by the Committee are rated as ‘Superior,’ ‘Excellent,’ ‘Very Good,’ or ‘Good‘

 Will you send out a dossier if you do not give the student a good rating?